Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you determine that your teen may be underweight due to an underconsumption of calories and protein, it may be in their best interest to include a protein powder in order to avoid any issues in growth and development.

-If this is the case, then it may be optimal to add in a high quality plant based protein powder into your teens diet.
+If this is the case, then it may be optimal to add a high-quality plant-based protein powder into your teen’s diet.

 Does The Type of Protein Matter for Teens?

 If your teen decides that they want to include a protein powder in their diet in moderation, the next step is to determine which type of protein powder is most optimal.

 Certain types of protein powder will be better depending on the individual.
 We are going to take a look at whey protein, casein protein, and plant-based pea protein.

 - Whey Protein: The benefits of whey protein for your teenager are that it is a complete protein, is quickly and easily digested (if you tolerate cow’s dairy), and is a complete protein source that is more efficient at building muscle compared to casein.